salihbout/jekyll-now/miscellaneous.md

 ---

 I was born and raised in Morocco, and lived in Oman, China and Finland.
-Currenly I'm based in Germany and married to the most beautiful, smart and brilliant women in the world.
+I'm currenly based in Germany and married to the most beautiful in the world.

 # Interests